Jarthianur/VirtualFlightRadar-Backend/README.md

 high priority:

+- unit-testing and analyzation with valgrind
+- connection-safety

 low priority:

 - fork client connects
 - Code optimization and reduction of memory usage
 - add comments
-- implement faster container for aircrafts (kind of HashMap) -> key/value, key as unique integer, hashing and sizing
+- implement faster container for aircrafts (kind of HashMap) -> key/value, hashing and sizing